Editor’s Note: This post was updated on August 14, 2018, for accuracy and comprehensiveness. It was originally published on August 24, 2016.

-Martin Berkhan of leangains.com (hence it’s often referred to as the Lean Gains method) popularized the 16–hour fast and 8–hour eating period in a day.
+Martin Berkhan of leangains.com (hence it’s often referred to as the Lean Gains method) popularized the sixteen–hour fast and eight–hour eating period in a day.
 In this method, you eat your first meal right after the 16-hour fast.

-This IF style works for some folks (as well as the other protocols) because they don’t have to worry about being hungry for the entire 16 hours.
+This IF style works for some folks because they don’t have to worry about being hungry for the entire 16 hours.
 Often, they’ll sleep (and automatically fast) for 8 hours more or less, and extend that fasted state for another 8 hours.
 Let’s say you had your last meal at 7 pm, slept at 9 pm, and woke up at 5 am.
-You’ll eat your first meal at 11 am if you follow this IF regimen.
+You’ll eat your first meal at 11 am if you follow this Intermittent Fasting regimen.

-Aside from the eating schedule, Lean Gains also recommends a protein-centered diet, carb cycling, a structured exercise regimen complemented with fasted training, and consuming more calories during workout days.
+Aside from the eating schedule, Lean Gains also recommends a high protein diet, carb cycling, a structured exercise regimen complemented with fasted training, and consuming more calories during workout days.

-In this IF regimen, you fast for a full day twice a week.
-Some do it once a week.
-Whether it’s once or twice a week, the premise here is to fast for 24 hours.
-For instance, you have brunch at 10 am today and start eating the same time again tomorrow.
+In this IF regimen, you will have two fasting days, each a 24 hour period, per week.
+For example, you will have brunch at 10 am today and will start fasting until the same time again tomorrow.
 If you think you can manage better if you do it with dinner, you can also opt for that pattern.

 Alternate Day Fasting

-In essence, alternate day fasting recommends that you fast every other day.
-In the sample schedule below by James Clear, you'd fast overnight on Monday and all day on Tuesday.
-You’d eat again on Tuesday 8 pm, do your usual eating pattern all day on Wednesday, and repeat the same 24 hour-fast by Wednesday 8 pm.
+In essence, alternate day fasting recommends that you have a fasting day every other day.
+In the sample alternate day schedule below by James Clear, you’d fast overnight on Monday and all day on Tuesday.
+You’d eat again on Tuesday at 8 pm, do your usual eating pattern all day on Wednesday, and repeat the same 24 hour-fast by Wednesday at 8 pm.

-This less methodical approach of IF is also a nod to what our ancestors supposedly experienced when hunting or foraging for food —not adhering to certain eating schedules and eating only when they were truly hungry and/or when they had enough food around.
+This less methodical approach of Intermittent Fasting is also a nod to what our ancestors supposedly experienced when hunting or foraging for food —not adhering to certain eating schedules and eating only when they were truly hungry and/or when they had enough food around.